obterr/onlyfox/README.md

 await start(manifest, {config});
 ```

-Start project:
+### Start project

 ```
 deno task start
 ```
+This will watch the project directory and restart as necessary.

-Start project with docker
+### Start project with Docker

 ```
 bash update.sh
 ```

-This will watch the project directory and restart as necessary.